 Carbon Law Group has the experience you need to launch and manage your startup.
 We understand technology companies’ unique requirements, from the formation and foundational issues to soliciting venture capital and issuing securities, to managing tax law and corporate law, and to intellectual property protection.
 We have handled a broad range of legal matters that impact technology startups and companies.
 We will use our experience to guide your company through a successful launch or expansion.

-Your company will need an investor agreement when you solicit seed, angel, and venture capital financing.
-An investor agreement will help you limit investors’ power and control, as well as help your company comply with securities regulations.
+When you solicit seed, angel, and venture capital financing, your company will need an investor agreement.
+An investor agreement will help you limit investors’ power and control and help your company comply with securities regulations.

 You will want to control investors’ power and control of your business.
 For example, if you grant initial investors pro-rata rights, then you risk stopping future investor solicitation.
 Or, if you grant too much power to many investors, then you could significantly hinder your company’s growth.